ssamot/ssamot.github.io/content/posts/vale.md

 description = "...installing missing packages"
 +++

 So I've been trying to get atomic-vale to work in atom (the editor).
-Took me a while, as on top of a working vale installation, you need to install the linter plugins.
+Took me a while; on top of a working vale installation, you need to install the linter plugins.
 From the command line do:

 {{< highlight sh "linenos=false" >}}
 apm install linter